hashicorp/nomad/website/source/docs/faq.html.md

 Nomad makes use of a HashiCorp service called [SCADA](http://scada.hashicorp.com) (Supervisory Control And Data Acquisition).
 The SCADA system allows clients to maintain long-running connections to Atlas.
-Atlas can in turn provide auto-join facilities for Nomad agents (supervisory control) and an dashboard showing the state of the system (data acquisition).
+Atlas can in turn provide auto-join facilities for Nomad agents (supervisory control) and a dashboard showing the state of the system (data acquisition).

 Using the SCADA service is optional.
 SCADA is only enabled by opt-in.